wu-lee/rushkoff-archive/docs/_articles/toy-art.md

 Of course, eventually the scale tipped the other way.
 I had read enough, learned enough, and opined enough to know my Plato from my Aristotle, my Brecht from my Artaud, and my Duchamp from my Dali - or at least to make a good case that I did.
 And, like anyone who paid real money for the privilege of learning all this, I had a stake in maintaining the notion that there was some difference.

 But these little, fat, cute, squished-down or, what I'd later learn, were "super deformed" or SD figures, somehow connected my two, formerly distinct worlds for evermore.
-Down was up and up was down, and I like a Kabbalistic Tree - was the rod through which ener- gy and information could pass from the high dimension to the low and vice versa.
+Down was up and up was down, and I - like a Kabbalistic Tree - was the rod through which energy and information could pass from the high dimension to the low and vice versa.

 I kid you not: since that moment, I was able to make a career out of analyzing The Simpsons, Ren & Stimpy, and Pee-Wee Herman.
 I explained to the intellectuals of New York City why they'd be using email someday, and what hypertext was.
 I showed them the fractal images given to me by ravers in Oakland.